mozilla/mozmill/mozmill/README.md

 ## Running the command line client

 After [installing](./Installation)
-the Python package you can run Mozmill with the `mozmill` command.
+the python package you can run Mozmill with the `mozmill` command.
 The `mozmill` command is run with one or more test (`-t mytest.js`) or test manifest (`-m manifest.ini`):